cdemyanovich/git_out_of_trouble/one/01_slide.md

 !SLIDE commandline incremental
 # Problem
-## You began work on master, but work is more involved than you thought

-!SLIDE commandline incremental
-# Solution
-## Branch from master; continue working

-    $ git checkout -b <new-branch-name>
-    $ git commit -m "Add ability to sign in/out"
-    $ git checkout master
-    $ git merge <new-branch-name>
-    $ git push

-!SLIDE commandline incremental
-# Solution
-## Complete work on master; pull upstream changes with a rebase

-    $ git add -A
-    $ git commit -m "Add ability to sign in/out"
-    $ git pull --rebase
-    $ git push

-!SLIDE commandline incremental
-# Problem
 ## You wrote a bad commit message for the last commit

     $ git commit -m "Whatever"